 Minut e No. Action Officer Responsible / Update 3.
-Circulate financial information about the Crematorium, including costs, to the Group Rushcliffe Oaks Manager 4.
-Information about the process for s106 agreements, particularly in relation to town and parish council input, be included as an agenda item for the next Town and Parish Conference Team Manager Planning 4.
+Circulate financial information about the Crematorium, including costs, to the Group UPDATE: Financial information has been circulated to the Group 4.
+Information about the process for s106 agreements, particularly in relation to town and parish council input, be included as an agenda item for the next Town and Parish Conference Team Manager Planning UPDATE: An update will be provided at the meeting 4.
 A briefing note to be included in consultations on large developments for town and parish councils to provide information about S106 and highlighting their opportunity to request support.
-Team Manager Planning 4.
+Team Manager Planning UPDATE: An update will be provided at the meeting 4.
 A Deeds of Variation information note to be circulated to town to town and parish councils on developments in their areas.
-Team Manager Planning
+Team Manager Planning UPDATE: An update will be provided at the meeting